-Guidelines for Preparing Dossiers
+Guidelines for Candidates Preparing their Dossiers on Interfolio

-The purpose of the eDossier is to reflect both your academic and professional qualifications and your performance as a faculty member.
+The purpose of the Dossier is to reflect both your academic and professional qualifications and your performance as a faculty member.
 The dossier presents the evidence upon which the provost will make a determination on promotion.
 Therefore, it is important that it be as representative, complete and clear as possible.
 A concise and relatively uniform presentation aids in the evaluation process.
 Carelessly presented dossiers can hinder an effective evaluation.